Hailey Bieber denies pregnancy rumours, says she has an apple-sized ovarian cyst

 Hailey Bieber has said that she has an ovarian cyst the size of an apple.
 She took to her Instagram stories, and shared a photo of herself with her shirt lifted to show her slightly swollen belly, saying it is "not a baby".

-Model and media personality and popular singer Justin Beiber's wife Hailey Bieber has denied pregnancy rumours and has said that she has an ovarian cyst the size of an apple.
+Model, media personality and popular singer Justin Beiber's wife Hailey Bieber has denied pregnancy rumours and said that she has an ovarian cyst the size of an apple.
 She took to her Instagram stories, and shared a photo of herself with her shirt lifted to show her slightly swollen belly, saying it is "not a baby".

 Also Read: Hailey Bieber-approved 'I'm Cold' makeup trend will help you create most angelic look this winter